AI-secure/DecodingTrust/Tutorial.md

 # Output Format

 We provide a unified output format for different trustworthiness perspectives.
-Take AdvGLUE++ as an example.
+Take the Robustenss with AdvGLUE++ as an example.
 The output files will be written to `./results/adv-glue-plus-plus/model-organization/model-name` in the following format to record the raw model queries, raw responses, parsed results, labels, and scores for each task:

 ```json
 {